souldevss/CupheadMusicPlayer/README.md

 - Requires the game running with its memory accessible for scene detection.

-Original version by a friend.
+Original version for livesplit on https://github.com/zulanthecolossus999-pixel/CupheadMusicPlayer